HtetAungH/onenex_two/README.md

-# OneNex Task - Modern React Web Application
+# OneNex Task - Modern React Website

 A premium, interactive web application built with **React 19**, **Material UI**, and **Framer Motion**.
 This project showcases a modern design with dynamic sections, smooth animations, and a centralized theme system.